samvk/postcard-creator/README.md

 #### Notes

-The Greeting Card generator is entirely client-side until email sending.
-This means any photo validation is only for the user.
-The eventual image emailed is a copy made from a canvas.

 All choices are kept on reset besides the form.
 This means the user can quickly reuse or edit the previous message on the theme of their choice before entering a new recipient.

-The Greeting Card generator currently has a reasonable 12MB image size limit.
-But this is only for the browser's benefit and could be forgone.

 All error messages are displayed at the top of the dropzone area for the user.